KB4YG/frontend/README.md

 On the web, this allows us to handle whatever URL the user enters with ease.
 On mobile, Beamer helps save nested navigation.
-For instance, if you were in the "Locations" tab and selected a recreation area, navigated to the `HomeScreen()`, and tapped on the "Locations" tab again, then you would return to where you left off; without saving nested navigation you would see the `CountyListScreen()` instead.
+For instance, if you were in the "Locations" tab and selected a recreation area, navigated to the `HomeScreen()`, and tapped on the "Locations" tab again, then you would return to where you left off.
+Without saving nested navigation you would see the `CountyListScreen()` instead.

 Read the [API documentation for Beamer](https://pub.dev/packages/beamer) to understand how it works.
 In effect, navigation is performed by calling `Beamer.of(context).beamToNamed({routeName});`.
 Valid